AutoWorld (theme park)

-AutoWorld was an indoor theme park in Flint, Michigan, United States, built to make the town attractive to tourists.
-It opened as Six Flags AutoWorld on July 4, 1984, and closed for the first time just six months later, shutting down for good in 1994 and being demolished three years later.
+AutoWorld was an indoor theme park in Flint, Michigan, United States, developed as a tourist attraction for its host city.
+It opened as Six Flags AutoWorld on July 4, 1984, and closed for the first time just six months later, closing permanently in 1994 before its demolition three years later.

-On the grand opening of AutoWorld, then-Governor James J. Blanchard predicted it would trigger "the rebirth of the great city of Flint."
+On the grand opening of AutoWorld, then-Governor James J. Blanchard said it would trigger "the rebirth of the great city of Flint."

 Origins

 The idea for AutoWorld originated as early as 1969, when Joseph Anderson, retired manager of AC Spark Plug, "recalled that Harding Mott, president of the Mott Foundation was angry because of a news story from California about students burying a Chevrolet to emphasize their antagonism towards cars" and wanted to show the importance of the automobile to society.
-However, former mayor of Flint, James Rutherford, attributes the idea for AutoWorld to Anderson.
+However, former mayor of Flint, James W. Rutherford, attributes the idea for AutoWorld to Anderson.
 A second possible origin for the idea of AutoWorld is Harding Mott discussing the need for the Flint community "to get its pride together" because "after all, [Flint is] one of the main centers in the history of automaking."